Henry Mancini: Cameos

 Shortly before his death in 1994, he made a one-off cameo appearance in the first season of the sitcom series Frasier, as a call-in patient to Dr. Frasier Crane's radio show.
 Mancini voiced the character Al, who speaks with a melancholy drawl and hates the sound of his own voice, in the episode "Guess Who's Coming to Breakfast?"
 Moments after Mancini's cameo ends, Frasier's radio broadcast plays "Moon River".

-Mancini also had an uncredited performance as a pianist in the 1967 movie Gunn, the movie version of the series Peter Gunn, the score of which he had composed.
+Mancini also had an uncredited performance as a pianist in the 1967 film Gunn, based on the Peter Gunn television series.

 In the 1966 Pink Panther cartoon Pink, Plunk, Plink, the panther commandeered an orchestra and proceeded to conduct Mancini's theme for the series.
 At the end, the shot switched to rare live action, and Mancini was seen alone applauding in the audience.
 Mancini also made a brief appearance in the title sequence of 1993's Son of the Pink Panther, allowing the panther to conduct Bobby McFerrin in performing the film's theme tune.

-Death and legacy
+In 1969 at the 41st Academy Awards ceremony, Mancini played the harpsichord in a special number.
+Marni Nixon sang the rules for nomination in the category of Best Score of a Musical Motion Picture (Original or Adaptation), and together they sang the names of the films and musicians nominated.
+Mancini was the music director of the 41st Academy Awards broadcast.

+Personal life and death

+Mancini married singer Virginia "Ginny" O'Connor in 1947, who died on October 25, 2021, at age 97.
+They had three children, Christopher, Monica, and Felice.

 Mancini died of pancreatic cancer in Los Angeles on June 14, 1994.
 He was working at the time on the Broadway stage version of Victor/Victoria, which he never saw on stage.
-Mancini was survived by his wife of 43 years, singer Virginia "Ginny" O'Connor, with whom he had three children.
-She died on October 25, 2021, at age 97.

-They had met while both were members of the Tex Beneke orchestra, just after World War II.
-In 1948, Mrs. Mancini was one of the founders of the Society of Singers, a non-profit organization which benefits the health and welfare of professional singers worldwide.

-One of Mancini's twin daughters, Monica Mancini, is a professional singer; her sister Felice runs The Mr. Holland's Opus Foundation (MHOF).
-His son Christopher is a music publisher and promoter in Los Angeles.